isabellarmonteiro/Bangladesh/docs/suchana_exploratory_analysis.md

 - Carps, tilapia, SIS cultivated in the same pond
 - Dried small fish (production and consumption)
 - More harvests per pond
+- Tilapia and Carps ponds more productive (?)
 - Mothers thinking it is OK to feed small fish to their young children
 - GIFT tilapia and G3 rohu (no way of checking this with the DiD)